alexphi/azure-netlify-processor/README.md

 # azure-netlify-processor

 Azure functions to fetch and process Netlify form submissions.
-Once processed, the form data is stored in Azure Table Storage and/or sent as a Sengrid templated email depending on a flag.

-*Disclaimer:* This is a very specific solution for an equally specific use-case within a personal project.
+The processing is basically mapping the site url/form name combo to an AzureQueue name to route the form data to.

+After a submission is successfully routed, it's deleted from Netlify.